by Ben Roman

 Track your success.

 Powerful web traffic analytics tools are available for free, so use them!
 Keep an eye on what works well (and what doesn’t) to help shape your future efforts.
-For example, watch for visitor “bumps” after sending your e-newsletter or receiving media coverage; identify the primary sources of your web traffic; and look at which pages on your website generate the most attention.
-Most important, be sure to track what really matters.
-“Vanity stats” like total page views are nice, but conversions (in this case, viewers who actually click that “Donate” button) are the real key.
+For example, watch for visitor “bumps” after sending your e-newsletter or receiving media coverage.
+Identify the primary sources of your web traffic.
+And look at which pages on your website generate the most attention.
+Most important, be sure to track what matters.
+“Vanity stats” like total page views are nice, but conversions (in this case, viewers who click that “Donate” button) are the real key.

 Ben Roman is Creative Director at Float Communications, providing website design and online marketing services for mission-driven organizations.
 He is part of the Public Voice NY team.
 He also serves on the Board of Directors at the Association of Nonprofit Specialists.
 For more information, email email@example.com.